Meet the Council:

 Voting Members

-Paul Stankus is a recent transplant to Kingston (2021) and the wider Hudson Valley who is interested in making the streets of Kingston safe and welcoming to users of all modes of transportation.
+Paul Stankus moved to Kingston in 2021.
+He is interested in making the streets of Kingston safe and welcoming to users of all modes of transportation.
 He has traveled widely and lived in cities of all sizes and hopes to help to make Kingston a blend of all of the best street design ideas that he has experienced.
 Paul knows that when the entire population of the city is comfortable using its streets, it will be a great step toward being a more equitable and safe place for all.
 He is impressed with the steps taken so far by the City and CSAC and hopes to be a part of the next great strides that the City will take in this area.
 Paul can be seen regularly walking and biking around Kingston.

 Ella Ray Kondrat is a safe streets and sustainable transportation enthusiast, when she's not playing music or working as a speech therapist.
 Working in the field of mobility management years ago opened her eyes to the gaping holes in our car-centric transportation system - holes which disabled, poor, elderly and young people - and everyone else! - regularly fall into.
 She writes a blog called "Sweeten the Streets" with the mission of supporting the local transport conversation, stopping car deaths, and improving mobility for all.